 - What is the process for removing class B foam from engines and decontaminating the tank?

-Professional firefighting associations, the FAA, and US Defense Dept. facilities may have best practice guidance available for decontamination of equipment.
+Professional firefighting associations, the FAA, and US Department of Defense facilities may have best practice guidance available for decontamination of equipment.
 Since the process may vary depending on the types of foam and equipment used, we recommend that fire departments request assistance from qualified environmental contractors to identify an appropriate decontamination process.
-Decontamination processes recommended by such contractors often utilize detergents and multiple rinses for the equipment and a de-foaming agent in the wastewater containers prior to disposal.
+Decontamination processes recommended by such contractors often utilize detergents and multiple rinses for the equipment and a de-foaming agent in the wastewater containers before disposal.

 - How can fire departments dispose of fluorinated foam?

 Additional Information and Resources

 The DNR intends to maintain a partnership with the Wisconsin State Fire Chiefs Association, the Wisconsin State Firefighters Association and all Wisconsin fire departments to address this issue.
 Permanent rulemaking is underway to provide more structure and definition to the new statutory requirements.
-The DNR will work with the state's firefighting community after the development of these rules to efficiently and effectively implement the new laws.
+The DNR will work with the state's firefighting community after developing these rules to efficiently and effectively implement the new laws.
 Resources, information and guidance will be posted below as they become available.